yulondawyatt/unit-fundamentals/higher-order-functions/readme.md

 console.log(calculator(100, 10, divide));
 ```

-On top of being able to organize your code better, you can continue to customize the `calculator` function to have whatever additional functionality it needs.
+On top of being able to organize your code better, you can continue to customize the `calculator` function to have whatever additional functionality it needs, along with the mathematical operations.
+You don't have to copy and paste the `calculator` functionality in multiple places, which helps keep your code DRY.

-Try it!
-Try to add a percentage or power function.
+To test yourself on how well you understand callbacks you can try to add a percentage or power function to the above code.